geoserver/geoserver/doc/en/user/source/community/schemaless-features/install.rst

 Installing the Schemaless Mongo module
 =========================================

 #.
-Download :download_community:`schemaless-mongo` nightly GeoServer community module.
+Download :download_community:`mongodb-schemaless` nightly GeoServer community module.

    .. warning:: Verify that the version number in the filename corresponds to the version of GeoServer you are running (for example geoserver-|release|-schemaless-features-plugin.zip above).